Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 All projects will be evaluated based solely on the complete proposal submitted9.

-• Its scientific merit and originality, within the scope of the ExposUM Initiative,
+- Its scientific value and originality, within the scope of the ExposUM Initiative,

 The 14 projects in each category will thus be ranked based solely on the aggregate score from the scientific evaluations.
 The 7 winning projects in each category will then be selected by the Scientific and Strategic Steering Committee (COSS), which will also assess—in the strategic interest of the Institute, the site, and the partners, and only when scientific quality is equivalent—the non-scientific strengths of the projects, namely:

-• Interaction with the research areas of training and interfaces (science–society)13,
+- Interaction with the training and science-society interfaces13,

 Commitment of the carrier

-• Take the necessary steps to obtain the required research authorizations and approvals in regulated areas (genetically modified organisms, the use of animals for scientific purposes, health data, the use of genetic resources and the sharing of resulting benefits, bioethics, etc.).
+- Take the necessary steps to obtain the required research authorizations and approvals in regulated sectors (genetically modified organisms, the use of animals for scientific purposes, health data, the use of genetic resources and the sharing of resulting benefits, bioethics, etc.).

 List of research institutions eligible for this call